 However, this new breed of coffee bean can be hit or miss, and many coffee roasters are trying to jump on the bandwagon to make a quick buck.
 Now I’m not trying to paint all coffee roasters with the same brush but there are some are who are definitely offering inferior beans.

-In this detailed guide you will learn everything there is to know about acidity in coffee, the reason why you might want to avoid it, and some of the best low acid coffee beans to help soothe your stomach without compromising on flavor.
+In this detailed guide you will learn everything there is to know about acidity in coffee and why you might want to stay clear from it and some of the best low acid coffee beans to help relieve your stomach without skimping on flavor.

 Top Rated Low Acid Coffee Brands